 In this blog, we’ll compare and contrast how Elasticsearch and Rockset handle data ingestion as well as provide practical techniques for using these systems for real-time analytics.

 Data Ingestion in Elasticsearch

-While there are many ways to ingest data into Elasticsearch, we cover three common methods for real-time analytics:
+While there are many ways to ingest data into Elasticsearch, we cover three common methods for real-time search and analytics: